Taking up your former employer’s business opportunities after resigning

 You’ll likely have access to business connections and opportunities after working with a company for some time, especially as a director with access to key information.

-So should you make use the contacts and opportunities?
+So should you make use of the contacts and opportunities?

 Here’s what you need to know based on a court decision.